-The original mock-up (middle pic) is held together by magnets, spring clamps and gravity.
-The bender worked well, but after welding it all together (left pic).
-I discovered that the detachable handlebars (middle pic) were too far back, so I did a quick mod (right pic) using some leftover wheelchair sections.
+The original mock-up (middle pic) is held together by magnets, clamps and gravity.
+The bender worked well, but after welding it all together (left pic), I discovered that the detachable handlebars (middle pic) were too far back, so I did a quick mod (right pic) using some leftover wheelchair sections.

 NOTES: